Painting Equipment

 HVLP or High Volume Low Pressure

-This type of spraying is actually a modified conventional spraying.
-In conventional spraying the material is pushed through the nozzle of the gun by compressed air with a pressure of 3-5 bar.
-As it leaves the gun, a cloud of fine particles is created, of which only a small part reaches the object, the rest being that "overspray" you have probably heard of, i.e. losses.
-The loss of material increases with increasing pressure, and below 2.5 bar pressure you no longer get uniform films.
-In conventional spraying losses can be as high as 75%.
+This type of spraying is actually a modified conventional spray.
+In conventional spraying, the material is pushed through the nozzle of the spray gun by compressed air with a pressure of 3-5 bar.
+As it comes out of the gun a cloud of fine particles is created of which only a small part reaches the object, the rest is that "overspray" you have probably heard of, i.e. losses.
+Loss of material increases with increasing pressure and below 2.5 bar you no longer get uniform films.
+In conventional spraying the losses can be as high as 75%.

-HVLP gunsare modified so that the material can be sprayed at a low pressure of up to 0.7 bar.
+HVLP guns are modified so that the material can be sprayed at a low pressure of up to 0.7 bar.
 The applied material must have a lower viscosity than conventional spraying, which results in the use of a large amount of thinner.
-Losses are reduced, the film obtained is uniform and of good quality, but productivity is low.
+Losses are reduced, the resulting film is uniform and of good quality, but productivity is low.

-It is a type of gun suitable for occasional finishing in a workshop where there is not a high volume of work.
-Note that you will need a larger quantity of thinner.
+It is a type of gun suitable for occasional finishing in a workshop where there is not a large volume of work.
+Note that you will need a larger amount of thinner.

 spray guns